y-scope/clp-loglib-py/README.md

-# CLP Logging
+# CLP Python Logging Library
-This is a Python `logging` library meant to supplement CLP.
-To learn more about CLP check out the [repository][0] and [Uber's blog][1].
+This is a Python `logging` library meant to supplement [CLP (Compressed Log Processor)][0].
+Logs are compressed in a streaming fashion into CLP's Internal Representation (IR) format before written to disk.
+More details are described in this [Uber's blog][1].

+Logs compressed in IR format can be viewed in a [log viewer][2] or programmatically analyzed using APIs provided here.
+They can also be decompressed back into plain-text log files using [CLP][0] (in a future release).

-To achieve the best compression ratio, CLP should be used to compress large batches of related log events, one batch at a time.
+To achieve the best compression ratio, CLP should be used to compress large batches of logs, one batch at a time.
 However, individual log files are generally small and are generated across a long period of time.

-This logging library helps solve this problem by logging directly in CLP's internal representation (IR).
+This logging library helps solve this problem by logging directly in CLP's Internal Representation (IR).
 A log created with a CLP logging handler is first parsed and then appended to a compressed output stream in IR form.
 See [README-protocol.md](README-protocol.md) for more details on the format of CLP IR.